 One of the most serious effects is the physical health damage from smoking cannabis.
 Smoking marijuana irritates your lungs just like smoking cigarettes.
 This leads to chronic coughing, wheezing and increased risk of bronchitis and other respiratory infections.

 Marijuana use can also increase your heart rate and blood pressure.
 That puts extra stress on your cardiovascular system and increases your risk of heart problems especially if you have a heart condition.
+Chronic users, chronic cannabis users, and heavy cannabis users are at greater risk for cardiovascular and respiratory issues due to the long-term effects of heavy cannabis consumption.

 Mental Health